A gentle serum and towel on a counter for a post botox skin care routine.

 I know it can be tough to skip a workout, but it’s essential to take a 24-hour break from any strenuous exercise.
 Activities that get your heart rate up, like running, cycling, or a HIIT class, increase blood flow throughout your body.
 This increased circulation can cause the Botox to diffuse away from the injection site before it has had a chance to fully bind to the nerve receptors in the targeted muscles.
 This could potentially dilute its effect and lead to a less-than-ideal result.
 A gentle walk is fine, but save that intense gym session for the next day.
 Your skin will thank you for the rest day.

-Skincare Products to Avoid After Botox
+Which Skincare Products Should You Avoid After Botox?

 You’ve made it home from your appointment, and you’re already dreaming of those smooth, refreshed results.
 But before you jump back into your usual skincare routine, let’s talk about what not to put on your face.
 For the first few days, your skin needs a little break.
 The goal is to be as gentle as possible to let the Botox settle into the targeted muscles without any interference.
 Applying the wrong products can lead to irritation, redness, or even affect your results.
 Think of it as a mini-vacation for your skin where less is definitely more.

-Put Away Harsh Exfoliants and Retinoids
+Step Away From Harsh Exfoliants and Retinoids

 I know how much we love that fresh, glowy feeling from a good exfoliation, but now is the time to press pause.
 Products with physical scrubs or chemical exfoliants, along with powerful ingredients like retinoids (retinol, tretinoin), need to sit on the shelf for a bit.
 These ingredients work by speeding up cell turnover, which is great normally but can be too aggressive for your skin right after injections.
 It’s best to avoid using harsh products like exfoliants or scrubs on the treated areas for at least a week.
 This gives your skin the calm environment it needs to heal and lets the Botox work its magic undisturbed.